Code-Institute-Submissions/cmd-source-MS1/README.md

 - CSS3 was used to provide the style to the website.

 #### Frameworks Used
-- Bootstrap 5.0 was used as is allows to add a pre made style structure to the site.
+- Bootstrap 5.0 was used as it allows the use of pre made style structures to the site.
-- Font Awesome was used for the use of its icons to add a bit more substance to the feel of the site.
+- Font Awesome was used on the timetable page for the use of its icons to add a bit more substance and feel to the page.

 -------